-Employees who resign or are terminated, other than for a temporary layoff or approved leave of absence, are considered to be new employees if they are rehired at a later date.
-They will be subject to the same requirements as other new employees in determining their eligibility for benefits, unless plan documents dictate otherwise.
+Employees who resign and subsequently return to the University will be given credit for prior service.
+However they will be subject to the same requirements as other new employees in determining their eligibility for benefits, unless plan documents dictate otherwise.